PistonDevelopers/blog.piston.rs/_posts/2016-03-04-how-to-use-eco.md

 ### Ignore version

-Disclaimer: This example is meant a real situation whith all the subtleties that follow.
+Disclaimer: This example is taken a real situation with all the subtleties that follow.

 nwin is chief maintainer of the popular [Image](https://github.com/PistonDevelopers/image) library.
 It is a pure Rust alternative for encoding and decoding various image formats.